- Hardy Pond Bog Plants

 - Cardinal Flowers Increase Natural Filtration

 Cardinal Flower is a herbaceous perennial that grows in clumps usually 2'-4' tall and a foot or less in diameter.
 The stems and leaves have a purplish tint and no wildflower is brighter red.
 Cardinal Flower spends the winter as a basal rosette of 5-7" elliptic leaves flat on the ground, then in springtime it sends up one or more unbranched stems with smaller leaves that by mid-summer, June to September, develops a terminal raceme of brilliant scarlet-red flowers, each about 1-2" long.
-Sold in bundles of 2.
+Pond flowers sold in bundles of 2.

 The Cardinal plant is native to both North and South America, and was first introduced in England around the early 1600s.
 It was named for the Roman Catholic miters that are red in color, considered both regal and a higher standard.
 In today's gardens, it is a butterfly and hummingbird magnet, plus makes a great focal point in many landscapes.
 This pond bog plant is propagated via dividing the fibrous root system and should be divided every three to four years for a continuous stream of blooms.